Friday, March 27, 2026

 8 january 2025, Procyon B with an 80mm?

 Nearly a month with no observing due to stormy weather.
 Last night was clear but with mediocre transparency and choppy seeing, ever with the 6-inch.
 I decided to observe with the 80mm f/15 Mizar Kaiser refractor I have mounted on the 6-inch.
 It is a wonderful telescope, perfect optics, and was not as affected by the seeing.
-I switched between a 25mm and 10mm plossls for low and high powers (I should have used by turret to make the change more convenient!).
+I switched between a 25mm and 10mm Plossls for low and high powers (I should have used by turret to make the change more convenient!).

 For an observing list I used Argyle's An Anthology of Visual Double Stars.
 I entered all the pairs discussed in that book into a SkyTools observing list a few weeks ago.
 It is a richer experience to both observe and learn more about what I'm looking at.
 Unfortunately, the log function was not working on SkyTools, so I entered my observations into a notebook.
 It was cold, but fortunately not dewy.
 I resolved Sirius B in the 80mm while doing the 2-star alignment with the Nexus DSC.

-Since I mention it in this entry's title, I'll cover Procyon B first, though I observed it at around 11pm, half an hour before I stopped.
-Many people will assume more aperture is needed for challenging pairs, but I find this is not always correct.
-Larger aperture has the resolving power, but it throws out so much more diffraction on bright stars than smaller apertures the view is spoiled.
-With B at a 5" separation, and at 10.8 magnitude, still within the 80mm's light grasp, this scope still has a chance to resolve it.
 I first observed Rigel A-BC, which has a 9" separation, to get a sense of the distance 5" would be (slightly less than half).
 I then observed Procyon, which presented a slightly wavering airy disk and several round concentric diffraction rings.
 The transparency caused a haze to appear within and around the rings.
 I saw three fainter, wider stars near to the primary.
-Using the 10mm I had a sense of a star trying to resolve within that haze but was not certain.
-I then used a 9mm orthoscopic eyepiece which has a crosshair installed.
+Using 267x I had a sense of a star trying to resolve within that haze but was not certain.
+I then used a 9mm orthoscopic eyepiece which has a crosshair installed, 297x.
 I was able to hide the primary behind one line of the crosshair (and I impressed myself being able to do so, and the steady tracking of the mount!).
 It neatly covered the primary and only the diffraction ring and haze appeared.
 In better moments a small mass appeared to the north (the correct PA) and at roughly the correct separation.
-It was trying very hard to resolve to a star, and I think it would have if the transparency was better.
+It was trying very hard to resolve to a star, and I think maybe it would have if the transparency was better.
 It moved with the scope and was steady in the same location no matter where I moved it in the field, so I am fairly certain it is not a reflection or an aberration.
-Still and all, I really wish for the "no doubt about it" clean clear view, and plan to take a similar small aperture up to one of our local mountaintops when seeing and transparency are better to make this observation again.
+Unfortunately, I could see no such mass in the 6-inch telescope (which is not as great optically, and the seeing threw up too much diffraction).
+As exciting as this was, I don't count this as a confirmed observation, it's too marginal.
+I should have tried a hexagonal mask, and maybe some filters.
+I long for the "no doubt about it" clean clear view, and I plan to take this and larger apertures up to one of our local mountaintops when seeing and transparency are better to make this observation again.

 STF 774 AB: AC seen with 80mm at 48x, faint but solid.
 AB is elongated at 80mm at 120x.
 In the 6-inch at 180x, AB is split in poor seeing.
 AB with a SOC grade 4 orbit, 5587-year period, and will not move much for the next couple of hundred years.
 Gaia parallax data is missing.